architasingh19/Dom_visualizer/README.md

 **Download Tree as Image**
 - Export your tree visualization as a PNG image
 - Click the download button in the top-right corner
-- High-quality image with proper theme colors
-- Perfect for documentation and sharing

 **Dark/Light Mode**
-- Beautiful toggle switch in the header
+- Toggle switch in the header
 - Smooth theme transitions
-- Optimized colors for both modes

 **Copy JSON Paths**
 - Click any node to copy its JSON path